barnybug/cli53/README.md

 	$ pip install git+https://github.com/barnybug/cli53.git@python

-Bare in mind I'll no longer be supporting this any more, so any bug reports will be flatly closed!
+Please note I'll no longer be supporting this any more, so any bug reports will be flatly closed!

 ## Broken CNAME exports (GoDaddy)